skip to content

 Wildcat Center for Health Education and Wellness Formerly known as the Stromberg Center, part of the Stromberg Complex along with the Swenson Building, located west of the Swenson Building.

-Wildcat Shuttle The section of bus line which runs through Ogden's Weber State campus, which is a part of Ogden's OGX bus line.
+Wildcat Shuttle The section of bus line that runs through Weber State's Ogden campus, which is a part of the Ogden Express (OGX) bus line.

 Wildcat Store: The preferred name of the WSU bookstore.
 Using the proper, preferred name is encouraged on all references but bookstore is acceptable as a generic noun on second reference.
 See bookstore.

-If the specific location is necessary, use Wildcat Store [name]: Wildcat Store Shepherd Union Building, Wildcat Store WSU Downtown, Wildcat Store WSU Davis, Wildcat Store Kimball Visual Arts Center.
+If the specific location is necessary, use Wildcat Store [name].
+Example: Wildcat Store Shepherd Union, Wildcat Store WSU Downtown, Wildcat Store WSU Davis.

 Wildcat Village: Comprising Residence Hall 1, Stewart Wasatch Hall and Residence Hall 3.